Walk: Horner Valley, Somerset

 The Horner Valley and its surroundings, including the Vale of Porlock and Exmoor’s highest point Dunkery Beacon, lies within the National Trust’s Holnicote Estate, once owned by the Acland family. nestles by Horner Water, ideally situated for excursions on horseback or foot.

 This route passes through 800-acre Horner Wood, one of our largest ancient oak woodlands, which is especially beautiful in spring and is a designated SSSI.
-The ride is suitable for intermediate riders; novices may prefer the short-cut option.
-Burrowhayes Farm also offers a 30-minute leading rein route enabling parents to take their children out on ponyback.
+The route is suitable for intermediate walkers; novices may prefer the short-cut option.

 1. Old crossing